lluisrc/imputaciones/README.md

 This project is a time register app for automatize office go in and go out .

 ## Prerrequisites
-Install docker on your environment.
+Install docker (including docker-compose) on your environment.

 ## Startup
 Clone the repository.